Oxford PharmaGenesis Privacy and Security Policies

-- in the event of any sale, assignment, transfer or acquisition of all or substantially all of Oxford PharmaGenesis’ assets or shares by a third party
+- in the event of any sale, assignment, transfer or acquisition of all or substantially all of the assets or shares of Oxford PharmaGenesis by a third party

-If data are disclosed to contractors during commissioned data processing they shall be subject to this policy, and, if applicable, to other additional or relevant alternative data privacy provisions and contractual conditions.
+If data are disclosed to sub-contractors during commissioned data processing, they shall be subject to this policy, and, if applicable, to other additional or relevant alternative data privacy provisions and contractual conditions.

-We have appropriate measures in place to protect against unlawful disclosure, loss, misuse, unauthorized access or alteration of information we collect from you.
-We use encryption to help protect the transmission of personal information from you to us.
+We store information on protected servers located in Oxfordshire, UK.
+We and our third-party sub-processors have appropriate measures in place to protect against unlawful disclosure, loss, misuse, unauthorized access or alteration of information we collect from you.
+We use encryption to help to protect the transmission of personal information from you to us.

 We also protect the security of your data during transmission online using Secure Sockets Layer (SSL) encryption software.

-You may also email us to access information we hold about you, or to request rectification of any personal data we hold about you.
+You may also email us to access information that we hold about you, or to request rectification of any personal data that we hold about you

 Oxford PharmaGenesis GDPR positioning statement